cdl-geneseo/geneseo-dictionary/S/Swivel-heads-from-hell.md

 # Swivel-heads from hell

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Swivel-heads from hell

 Created by  Unknown User (arh11), last modified on Sep 20, 2008

 Swivel-heads from hell: Phrase, Act in which heads of sorority or fraternity pledges turn frequently to greet brothers/sisters on campus during pledge shufflE: S92.
 Often shortened to Swivel heads